3 Types of lead magnets that are perfect for service businesses

 So, if your clients know they have a pain point but aren’t quite sure what it may be specifically, then an assessment would work well as a lead magnet.

-I’ve seen these work very well for counselling and health and wellness businesses where clients know they aren’t happy or feel unwell, but don’t know exactly what’s wrong or the cause.
+If your clients know they have a pain point but aren’t quite sure what it may be specifically, then an assessment would work well as a lead magnet. #leadmagnet Share on XI’ve seen these work very well for counselling and health and wellness businesses where clients know they aren’t happy or feel unwell but don’t know exactly what’s wrong or the cause.

 Not sure where to start when it comes to marketing your service-based small business?
 That’s where I can help.
 Get started by downloading my free Ultimate Marketing Checklist by clicking the button below:

-3. A Guide
+3. A Guide Lead Magnet

 Lastly, a guide is another type of lead magnet that works well for service-based small businesses.

-A guide is a simple 3 – 5 page PDF document (at most!) that guides your client on a topic they want to learn more about.
+A guide is a simple 5 – 10 page PDF document (at most!) that guides your client on a topic they want to learn more about.

 It is NOT a 20-page long eBook!

-They are way too long and complicated to create, and they provide too much information at once to your client who will feel overwhelmed.
+They are way too long and complicated to create, and they provide too much information at once to your client, who will feel overwhelmed.

 Or when they have a lot of negative perceptions around your industry and are worried about getting ripped off.